Phillip-England/xerus/README.md

 Xerus is a meta-framework for the Bun runtime.
 Xerus is centered on a file-based routing system, along with a few reactive primitives for client-side interactions.

 ## Installation
+Bun is a relatively new runtime.
+This iteration of Xerus was made with Bun 1.1.17.
+Please run `bun upgrade` if you are not up-to-date.

 ```bash
 mkdir mkdir myapp